 Using Photovoltaic solar panels is the most common method to produce energy for your house.
 All you need are the panels and the sun.
 The market is flooded with solar panels and the technology improves every year.
-These targeted products for people living off the grid are increasing at a high rate and you won’t have problems finding something suited for your needs.
+These targeted products for people living off the grid are increasing at a high rate.
+You won’t have problems finding something suited for your needs.

 Related article: This solar power generator is something new.
 Will it conquer the market?

 Using a wind turbine to produce energy is another method preferred by those who live off the grid and it’s not as complicated as it sounds.
-You will need to install a wind turbine about 50 to 120 feet high from the ground and the wind will do the entire job for you.
+You will need to install a wind turbine about 50 to 120 feet high from the ground.
+Afterwards, the wind will do the entire job for you.
 Of course that this off the grid method has to be used in an area with a reliable supply of wind in order to be efficient.
 However, with the climate changing, it seems that most of the regions will have a good supply of wind.

 Related article: A new wind power generator that changes the game.
 Goodbye blades!

 You can also make your own gas for a comfortable off the grid living.
 All you have to do is to build a biogas generator that uses household, organic waste to produce your own gas for cooking or lighting.
 Living off the grid means having easy access to a lot of natural material that can be turned into gas.
 It would be a shame not to take advantage of it.
 It is much easier to build a gas generator than one would think, it’s not rocket science.
 This method is preferred by those who live off the grid because it’s much easier than cutting wood to produce gas.